Linksys Velop — Powerful Home WiFi

 All the settings are pretty much limited to the basics.
 Regular Linksys users will miss the comprehensive controls available in the Linksys Smart WiFi Web app.
 It is available on the Velop but access is limited to Linksys technicians.
 There is a way to access the Velop with the Web App and a simple Google search will lead you to it.
 I you do use it you are are on your own and Linksys suggests the possibility of messing up the Velop settings with the web app.
 I suspect pressure from experienced users will force Linksys to make the Web App access universally available in the future.

 Now that I have the Velop up and running, how does it perform?
 In a word Impressive!
 I tested with 1,2 and 3 nodes active using iPerf3 on a Apple Macbook.
+I also tested with Node 3 in the Family Room connected to an ethernet cable available there.
+The results in both difficult areas as well as other adjacent rooms and the patio were spectacular.
 Here are the results in the Office within 5 feet of the principal node as well as the two locations in my home that have proven to be WiFi challenged.

 The Linksys Velop Whole Home WiFi System has been running in my home for a month now and it has been perfectly stable with no connectivity issues.
 Roaming from node to node was seamless with my iOS and Android devices, less so with my Macbook.
 The most impressive was the fact I could get full use of my 120Mbps download/20Mbps upload internet connection everywhere in my house, including the basement and outside well beyond the borders of my 7000 square foot lot.